AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 * [Accessibility Conformance Report for a learner](https://www.adobe.com/accessibility/compliance/adobe-captivate-prime-web-2019-learner-portal-acr.html)
 * [Accessibility Conformance Report for all roles](https://www.adobe.com/accessibility/compliance/adobe-captivate-prime-web-2019-acr.html)

-## Captivate Prime Top workflows (Learner role) {#captivateprimetopworkflowslearnerrole}
+## Learning Manager Top workflows (Learner role) {#captivateprimetopworkflowslearnerrole}

-Let's look at how Accessibility features help you to navigate through some key features for learners in Captivate Prime.
+Let's look at how Accessibility features help you to navigate through some key features for learners in Learning Manager.

 Use the `kbd Tab`key to navigate through the elements on the page.
 Use the `kbd Shift + Tab` key to reverse the direction of navigation.
 Keyboard focus is indicated by a blue outline displayed around an element.
 A screen reader should read out the text of the element in focus.

-## Search for a training in Captivate Prime {#searchforatrainingincaptivateprime}
+## Search for a training in Learning Manager {#searchforatrainingincaptivateprime}

 1. Use these cues to navigate and reach the Search box in the upper right of the home page.
 1. Type text using the keyboard.
 Search results will appear.